 The excellence of Growing Up Moonie has been discussed elsewhere on Podcast Review, but ICYMI: Hideo Higashibaba spent the first 22 years of his life in the Unification Church, a cult whose followers are colloquially referred to as Moonies.
 In this seven-part podcast, Higashibaba explores his complicated relationship with the church, including how his identity as a queer and trans person of color made it necessary for him to leave.

 Hosted by Michelle O’Toole and Ashleigh Talbot, What the Trans!? is your one-stop shop for transgender news and pop culture from the UK and beyond.
 Lengthy bi-weekly episodes (42 minutes is considered a “minisode”) are often packed with guests, from local politicians to big names like (Pose actor) Billy Porter.

 Additional recommendations: Never Before with Janet Mock; Public Trans Podcast; Transmission; Call Me By My Name Project; Masculine Birth Ritual; Trans Specific Partnership Podcast; Getting Curious with Jonathan Van Ness; also I’ve heard Gender Reveal is pretty good lol.

 Throughout the rest of this article, I use “trans” as an umbrella term that includes nonbinary folks as well as trans men and women.

-Molly Woodstock is the the creator of Gender Reveal, an award-winning podcast about trans and nonbinary folks.
+Tuck Woodstock is the creator of Gender Reveal, an award-winning podcast about trans and nonbinary folks.
 They’re also a journalist, a gender educator, and a 2019 Third Coast presenter.